How the Best Worksite Wellness Programs Change Behavior Updated 2022

 While it certainly is possible that this individual has inherited a genetic predisposition towards cardiovascular disease, it is also equally probable that this individual, and all his family members, share the same lifestyle choices.

-Medical and wellness professionals face the same challenge: help individuals make healthy choices.
+Medical professionals and worksite wellness programs face the same challenge: help individuals make healthy choices.
 Consider elevated health risks such as high blood pressure, high blood glucose, or high blood cholesterol.
 Most of these risks are caused by poor nutrition, lack of physical activity, weight gain, stress, tobacco use, poor sleep habits, and other health behaviors.

-Individuals who have chronic diseases require intensive medical interventions, may have poor quality of life, and may not be as productive as they could be.
+IIndividuals who have chronic diseases require intensive medical interventions, may have a poor quality of life, and may not be as productive as they could be.
 This relationship between behavior and employee related expenses and poor health is easy to understand and accurate.

 The scientific evidence that links unhealthy behaviors with disease, elevated health risks, elevated health care costs, and poor quality of life is extensive.
-This research also helps us understand why worksite wellness programs that focus on improving health behavior are more likely to be successful.
+This research also helps us understand why worksite wellness programs that focus on changing employee behavior are more likely to be successful.

-The challenge for all of us is to figure out how to get people to adopt and maintain healthy behaviors.
-Changing health behaviors is perhaps the most challenging exercise any of us will ever complete.
+The challenge for all of us is to figure out how to get people to adopt and maintain those healthy behaviors.
+Changing health behaviors is perhaps the most challenging exercise any of us will ever complete and work site wellness programs can help.

 Behavior Change Theory Meets Reality